Preventable and treatable mortality statistics

 Leading causes of avoidable death — analysis by Member State

-In 2016, the five most common causes of death in the EU from treatable diseases/conditions accounted for 65 % of all such deaths.
-These five causes (as well as a total for all other causes) are presented in Figure 9.
-The share of these five common causes ranged among the EU Member States from 58 % in Luxembourg to 71 % in Ireland.
+In 2017, the five most common causes of death in the EU from treatable diseases/conditions accounted for 64 % of all such deaths.
+These five causes (as well as a total for all other causes) are presented for 2019 in Figure 9.
+The share of these five common causes ranged among the EU Member States from 58 % in Estonia to 70 % in Ireland.

-In 19 of the 27 EU Member States, ischaemic heart disease had the highest standardised death rate in 2018, among these five leading causes of death from treatable diseases/conditions.
-In six others — Denmark, Spain, France (2016 data), Italy, the Netherlands and Portugal — the highest rate was observed for colorectal cancer, while in Bulgaria the highest rate was for cerebrovascular diseases and in Belgium, it was breast cancer (females only).
+In 18 of the 27 EU Member States, ischaemic heart disease had the highest standardised death rate in 2019, among these five leading causes of death from treatable diseases/conditions.
+In seven others - Portugal, Spain, Denmark, the Netherlands, France (2017 data), Luxembourg, and Belgium - the highest rate was observed for colorectal cancer, while in Bulgaria the highest rate was for cerebrovascular diseases.

-Among these five leading causes of preventable deaths, in 20 of the 27 EU Member States lung cancer had the highest standardised death rate in 2018.
-In four others — Latvia, Lithuania, Romania and Slovakia — the highest rate was observed for ischaemic heart disease, while in Estonia and Finland the highest rate was for alcohol-specific disorders and poisonings, and in Bulgaria the highest rate was again for cerebrovascular diseases.
+Among these five leading causes of preventable deaths, in 18 of the 27 EU Member States lung cancer had the highest standardised death rate in 2019.
+In five others — Lithuania, Latvia, Romania, Slovakia, and Malta — the highest rate was observed for ischaemic heart disease, while in Estonia and Finland the highest rate was for alcohol-specific disorders and poisonings, and in Bulgaria the highest rate was again for cerebrovascular diseases.

 Source data for tables and graphs